-- c) No Impact As discussed in subsections a) i iv, the Project site is located in a V1 seismic zone with minimal and low-to- moderate risks for landslide, lateral spreading, subsidence, liquefaction or collapse.
-The Project does not include specific development projects (such as residential, commercial, or industrial uses).
+- c) No Impact As discussed in subsections a) i v, the Project site is located in a V-1 seismic zone with minimal and low-to- moderate risks for landslide, lateral spreading, subsidence, liquefaction or collapse.
+The Project does not include specific development projects (such as residential or commercial uses).
 Any future developments would be evaluated on a project-by-project basis and will be constructed in accordance with all applicable building codes.
-A substantial grade change would not occur in the area topography to the point where the developments within the proposed Project area would expose people or structures to potentially substantial adverse effects from on or off-site landslides.
-Furthermore, lateral spreading, liquefaction or collapse are unlikely to occur as area soils, substrate and seismology are not conducive to such phenomena.
-Therefore, the Project will result in no impact. - d) No Impact -The California Department of Parks and Recreation has defined expansive soils as clay-based soils that tend to expand (increase in volume) as they absorb water and shrink (lessen in volume) as water is drawn away, resulting in damage to structures, slabs, pavements, and retaining walls if wetting and drying of the soil does not occur uniformly across the entire area.
-The 1994 Uniform Building Code requires that when expansive soils are present, the building official may require that special provisions be made in the foundation design and construction to safeguard against damage due to this expansiveness, requiring a special investigation and report to provide design and construction criteria.
-The proposed Project is a Community Plan which contains no plans for development or construction; however, it does anticipate that across the planning horizon that the Plainview communities will continue to grow at a 1.3% rate, consistent with the Tulare County General Plan.
+A substantial grade change would not occur in the area topography to the point where the developments within the proposed Project area would expose people or structures to potential substantial adverse effects from on or off-site landslides.
+Furthermore, as previously discussed in this chapter, lateral spreading, liquefaction or collapse are unlikely to occur as area soils, substrate and seismology are not conducive to such phenomena.
+Therefore, the Project will result in no impact. - d) No Impact As identified in the analysis section of this chapter, the planning area contains at least three soil types, all of which exhibit "low" or "moderate" shrink-swell potential as identified by the USDA's Soil Survey Map.42 The California Department of Parks and Recreation has defined expansive soils as clay-based soils that tend to expand (increase in volume) as they absorb water and shrink (lessen in volume) as water is drawn away, resulting in damage to structures, slabs, pavements, and retaining walls if wetting and drying of the soil does not occur uniformly across the entire area.43 The 1994 Uniform Building Code requires that when expansive soils are present, the building official may require that special provisions be made in the foundation design and construction to safeguard against damage due to this expansiveness, requiring a special investigation and report to provide design and construction criteria.44 The proposed Project is a Community Plan Update and contains no plans for development or construction; however, it does anticipate that across the planning horizon that Woodville community will continue to grow at a 1.3% rate, consistent with the Tulare County General Plan.

-As future development occurs, construction of residential or commercial structures would be evaluated on a case-by-case basis.
-Based on the analysis performed in this chapter, it is anticipated that the area's low frequency of seismological activity, the use of building and construction standards would result in a low risk thresholds with regard to life or property.
-Because no development or any project is planned as part of this Community Plan, the Project will result in no impact.
+As future development occurs, construction of residential or commercial structures would be evaluated on a case-bycase basis.
+Based on the analysis performed in this section, it is anticipated that the area's low frequency of